martinig/dragon-kill-points/README.md

+# 🐉 Dragon Kill Points: applying a transparent working template to relieve authorship stress
+_"To whom doth the honour of the Dragonslayer belongeth?"_

-All the pre-made Dragon Kill Points templates, including our website with a simple description of the method.
+This repository contains all the pre-made Dragon Kill Points templates.
 We propose Dragon Kill Points, adapted from multiplayer gaming, which tracks individual contributions to projects throughout their lifecycle.

+## ⚔️ Method overview
+_"Slayeth the Dragon we must!"_

 Dragon Kill Points is built around five key principles: granularity, responsibility, equity, autonomy, and transparency (**GREAT**).
 1. **Granularity** ensures detailed documentation of tasks, preventing underrepresentation of individual contributions.